 - and reimbursement policy (if any).

 The Incoterms® have to be stated within a shipping agreement as well.
 Keep in mind that the shipping contract has juridical power over verbal promises.
-Nota bene: the shipping contract is enacted immediately after signing unless otherwise stated in the document.
+The shipping contract is legally valid immediately after signing, unless otherwise stated in the document.
 Neither party is allowed to change the arrangements after signing without mutual consent.

 A Carrier’s Responsibilities Outlined in The Shipping Contract

 We are here to help with the delivery and tailored domestic shipping services.
 Handling US Customs clearance for our international customers is a routine for us.
 Do you need to have your car cleaned?
 No problem, we’ll do that.
 Any parts?
 Yes, we can transport them as well.
 No worries, you’re in good hands.